pepisg/cpp-course/README.md

 ## Dependencies

-to work and build the files provided in this repo you need to install the following dependencies:
+To work and build the files provided in this repo you need to install the following dependencies:

 ### Ubuntu 20.04